CzrCraft/ANONYM/README.md

   -Then simply run "nodemon" to start the API, assuming the config file was edited right.

-     *Note that nodemon is simply for development porpouses.
+     !Note that nodemon is simply for development porpouses.

   -For production enviroments install PM2 using "npm install pm2 -g"